 Impact of COVID-19

-While New York has had some form of absentee voting for a long time, before the COVID-19 pandemic, absentee voting was relatively rare in New York compared to other states.
-In 2018, only 6% of ballots in New York cast were cast absentee.
+While New York has had some form of mail voting for a long time, before the COVID-19 pandemic, mail voting was relatively rare in New York compared to other states.
+In 2018, only 6% of ballots in New York cast were cast by mail.

-Even before COVID-19, absentee voting in New York was on the rise.
-In the wake of the pandemic, absentee voting has since skyrocketed.
-For the June 24 primary, the Governor lifted restrictions on who could cast an absentee ballot and encouraged residents to vote by mail.
-In New York County – where Manhattan is located – the local board of elections transmitted 219,440 absentee ballots to voters for the June 24, 2020 primary, which represents a 655% increase in absentee ballots transmitted to voters between that election and the 2018 general election.
-The number of voters requesting absentee ballots is certain to continue to grow for the 2020 general election, an election in which far more voters are expected to participate.
+Even before COVID-19, mail-in voting in New York was on the rise.
+In the wake of the pandemic, mail voting has since skyrocketed.
+For the June 24 primary, the Governor lifted restrictions on who could cast a ballot by mail and encouraged residents to vote by mail.
+In New York County – where Manhattan is located – the local board of elections transmitted 219,440 mail-in ballots to voters for the June 24, 2020 primary, which represents a 655% increase in mail ballots transmitted to voters between that election and the 2018 general election.
+The number of voters requesting mail ballots is certain to continue to grow for the 2020 general election, an election in which far more voters are expected to participate.

 Campaign Legal Center (CLC) is representing Carmelina Palmer, the League of Women Voters of the US (LWVUS), and the League of Women Voters of NY (LWVNY) in this lawsuit.

 Ms. Palmer is a New York voter who suffers from a benign essential tremor, or familial tremor, which is a progressive neurological condition that leads to uncontrollable tremor sessions.
 During tremor episodes, the constant movement of her hands and the difficulty of applying pressure make it difficult for Ms. Palmer to sign her name consistently.
 She is at heightened risk of having her mail ballot rejected for signature mismatch.